- Lighting Overview

-If you find yourself adding the same lighting equipment to multiple projects, we recommend setting up a project template and then adding your commonly used lighting equipment to that template.
+If you find yourself adding the same equipment to multiple projects, we recommend setting up a project template and then adding your commonly used equipment to that template.
 You can then import those items into a new project from that template.
-This practice can save you immeasurable amounts of time, considering all the data you need to fill out for each piece of equipment you add to a project.
-With templates, you only need to add and configure your lighting equipment once, then simply import the equipment and attached data into the present project.
+This practice can save you immeasurable amounts of time, considering all the data you need to fill out for each component you add to a project.
+With templates, you only need to add and configure your equipment once, then simply import them and attached data into the present project.

-To import lighting equipment into the current project, open the Lighting Manager and click Import.
+To import equipment into the current project, open the Lighting Manager and click Import.

 The Select Project dialog box will open.

-Select the template that includes the lighting equipment you want to import.
+Select the template that includes the equipment you want to import.

 The Import RefNotes dialog box will open.